lcalisto/workshop-postgis-raster/README.md

 CREATE TABLE schema_name.porto_ndvi AS
 WITH r AS (
 	SELECT a.rid,ST_Clip(a.rast, b.geom,true) AS rast
-	FROM rasters.landsat8 AS a, vectors.porto_freguesias AS b WHERE b.concelho ilike 'porto' and ST_Intersects(b.geom,a.rast)
+	FROM rasters.landsat8 AS a, vectors.porto_parishes AS b WHERE b.municipality ilike 'porto' and ST_Intersects(b.geom,a.rast)
 )
 SELECT
 	r.rid,ST_MapAlgebra(